Lyon's Whelp: The Earl of Nottingham

 Lyon's Whelp was the name given to several British naval ships dating back to the 16th century, including at least two that were not financed or built by the Duke of Buckingham.
 The immediate predecessor to Buckingham's fleet of 10 Lion's Whelps was a war ship named Lion's Whelp that was owned by Charles Howard, 1st Earl of Nottingham, who was the Lord High Admiral of England (1585–1619) and who was succeeded by the Duke of Buckingham.

 Royal Arms of England was painted on the stern of Lion's Whelps.

-This Lion's Whelp was loaned to Sir Walter Raleigh and joined the English fleet for the combined Anglo-Dutch attack and expected capture of Cadiz in 1596.
+This Lion's Whelp was loaned to Sir Walter Raleigh and joined the English fleet for the combined Anglo-Dutch attack and expected capture of Cádiz in 1596.
+(Note: Wassell's 1595 reference is likely to Raleigh's participation in this combined English and Dutch attack and capture of Cádiz in 1596.
+There was no expedition of any significance undertaken by Sir Walter Raleigh in 1595.)
 Robert Devereux, 2nd Earl of Essex and Sir Walter Raleigh were among the commanders of landing forces while Sir Charles Howard as admiral led the fleet.
 Victory was swift because the Spanish fleet had been set afire in order not be captured and their land army was badly organized.
-The Dutch and English sacked and pillaged Cadiz all the while respecting its citizens much to the astonishment of the Spanish.
+The Dutch and English sacked and pillaged Cádiz all the while respecting its citizens much to the astonishment of the Spanish.
 This Lion's Whelp was sold to the state in 1602, and then repaired at Chatham by the ambitious young shipwright Phineas Pett (see below).
 The Duke of Buckingham received this Lion's Whelp as a gift from King James VI in 1625, shortly before the King died.
 Ratification of the transfer of ownership occurred under King Charles.

 Ensign flown from the Lion's Whelps stern.

 Warrants, contracts, and shipbuilders

 Several years ago, John Wassell worked with the Public Record Office in London and England's Calendars of State Papers to research the ten Lion's Whelps built by the Duke of Buckingham in 1628.
 His web page presents the most important information obtained - original period documents from the archive "State Papers, Domestic".
 Each Whelp had one gun deck, two masts with a rig that included square sails and lateen.
 There are only a few contemporary drawings and paintings of English war pinnaces or frigates of the Jacobean era.
 Details of hull design, armament and rigging are usually inferred using prints and hull designs of warships in the Dutch Navy.
+(Note: Lofting a ship the size of a Dutch or English war pinnace by eye was likely well within the capabilities of their shipwrights.
+A similar challenge was successfully met in 18th and 19th century American shipyards that built schooners, barques and brigantines, small and large.)